zack-sampson/bazel-playground/README.md

-# Kotlin Bazel Rule Failure Cases
+# Bazel Rule Failure Cases

 These are some examples of failing cases for the kt_jvm_library rule.
 They're about as simple as I can make them (afaik).